zeroc-ice/ice/distribution/src/windows/vc90/doc/README.txt

 one is present.
 Type 'server' to start the server.
 In another command prompt, type 'client' to start the client.

-The Ice source code archive and Windows installer for Visual Studio 2005 include examples for integrating Ice with databases other than Berkeley DB.
-These demos are not supported for Visual C++ 9.0 and are not included in this distribution.
+This distribution includes examples for integrating Ice with databases other than Berkeley DB.
+These examples are not included in the demo.sln file mentioned above.
+If you want to build these demos you must add the demo project files located in the demo\Database subdirectories to the demo solution and build from there.

+The current examples are for Oracle, and require the appropriate Oracle development environment.
+Please see the individual demo README files for more information.

 Building and running the C# demos